algorithm-archivists/algorithm-archive/contents/computus/computus.md

 After a full synodic lunar year (12 lunar months), another outline of the Earth and Moon are shown at position B, and after a full Gregorian year, they are shown in position C.
 An arc is then drawn showing the difference of 11 days between the Earth's position after a synodic year, and another arc is drawn to show the difference between the Moon's position after a full Gregorian year.

+Because the synodic month and the solar year are not synchronized, the phase of the Moon will be different on the same day of the Gregorian year.
+That said, the lunar and solar calendars will re-synchronize roughly every 19 years.
+For example, if there is a new moon on January 1st, 2020, there will not be a new moon on January 1st, 2021; however, there will be a new moon on January 1st, 2039.
+This 19-year cycle where the Moon and Sun are waiting to re-synchronize is known as the Metonic cycle and has been studied for centuries.

 As a final note, there is a small offset in the Metonic cycle of 1 hour and 45 minutes every 19 years, so in 2500 years, it will be 8 days off.
-With this in-mind, we should be able to start discussing the algorithm, itself.
+With this in mind, we should be able to start discussing the algorithm, itself.

 ## The algorithm

 As alluded to in Gauss's quote above, the Easter algorithm is closer to a set of formulas than a method used to compute anything on a modern computer.
-This is in-part because of bad software engineering by Gauss and in-part because computers did not really exist at that point.
+This is partially because of bad software engineering by Gauss and partially because computers did not really exist at that point.
 Considering this method was literally called *Computus*, there probably was not much to compute at all at the time.
 Nowadays, you could more easily find the date of Easter with loops and conditions, but this is the *Arcane* Algorithm Archive, and this is definitely an arcane algorithm, so let's go!

-For this section, we will be following something similar to Gauss's in his original 1800 work, which is a bit terse and hard to follow; however, each term is significantly meaningful.
+For this section, we will be following similar notation to Gauss's original 1800 work, which is a bit terse and hard to follow; however, each term is significantly meaningful.
 If you are reading this and think you have a better way to present anything, please let us know (with an issue or pull request on github) and we can correct the text!

 This method can be split into 2 parts: